-Companies involved in a supply chain, Kshetri added, can "benefit from transparency, commercial confidentiality of data and an immutable record of transactions.
-For these reasons, the Netherlands-based market intelligence platform Blockdata's analysis found that traceability and provenance supply chains were the most popular blockchain use case among the world's biggest brands in 2020."
+Companies involved in a supply chain can benefit from transparency, commercial confidentiality of data and an immutable record of transactions, Kshetri added.
+"For these reasons, the Netherlands-based market intelligence platform Blockdata's analysis found that traceability and provenance supply chains were the most popular blockchain use case among the world's biggest brands in 2020."

 Media and entertainment

-Media and entertainment is a rich arena for blockchain use, and the applications are as imaginative as the industry.
+The media and entertainment industry is a rich arena for blockchain use, and the applications are as imaginative as the industry itself.

 Time is ripe for blockchain

-Today, companies are zeroing in on how to use blockchains to generate new revenue streams and create rather than suffer disruption.
+Today, companies are zeroing in on how to use blockchains to generate new revenue streams and create rather than suffer from disruption.